jtremback/cross-chain-validation/spec/valset-update-protocol.md

   // construct default acknowledgement of success ValSetUpdateAcknowledgement = ValSetUpdateAcknowledgement{true, null}
-  // who manages validator sets in the SDK app and how we pass this info to Tendermint? newValSet = data.valSet // how we pass this information to Tendermint? return ack
+  // who manages validator sets in the SDK app and how we pass this info to Tendermint? newValSet = data.valSet // how do we pass this information to Tendermint? return ack
 }